 Tools for Performance Analysis ($N=\nPerf$) are designed to help auditors evaluate and explain model behavior, usually through the calculation of quantiative metrics related to accuracy/safety ($N=\nPerfAcc$), explainability ($N=\nPerfExp$), or fairness ($N=\nPerfFair$).
-This category includes tools for Fairness Evaluation and Accuracy Evaluation (including tools for A/B testing, benchmarking, and model monitoring, such as Meta's Dynabench or the Linux Foundation's Adversarial Robustness Toolbox) as well as Explainability (tools for explaining the behavior of a model, such as IBM's AI Explainability 360, or for exploring training data, such as Hugging Face's ROOTS search tool \citep{piktus_roots_2023}) and some tools specifically for Qualitative Analysis.
+This category includes tools for Fairness Evaluation, Accuracy Evaluation (including tools for A/B testing, benchmarking, and model monitoring, such as Meta's Dynabench or the Linux Foundation's Adversarial Robustness Toolbox), Explainability (tools for explaining the behavior of a model, such as IBM's AI Explainability 360, or for exploring training data, such as Hugging Face's ROOTS search tool \citep{piktus_roots_2023}), and Qualitative Analysis.

-Despite the many tools developed for these purposes---the most popular AI-specific Github repositories (e.g., OpenAI Evals \citep{openai_gpt-4_2023}) in our survey were for Performance Analysis (Table~\ref{tab:top-repos})---practitioners expressed a need for more robust, well-vetted tools and methodologies.
+\inlinesection{{Concerns about methodological integrity.}} Despite the many tools developed for Performance Analysis---including the most popular AI-specific Github repositories in our dataset (e.g., OpenAI Evals \citep{openai_gpt-4_2023}; see Table~\ref{tab:top-repos})---practitioners expressed a need for more robust, well-vetted tools and methodologies.
+Internal auditors in particular had concerns about the validity, reproducibility, transparency, and trustworthiness of the methods used in popular Performance Analysis tools.
+One auditor at a tech startup said, \inlinequote{I'm still not convinced of the validity, even, of some of those methods}{4} used in tools for monitoring and validation.

-\inlinesection{{Concerns about methodological integrity.}} Practitioners had concerns about the validity, reproducibility, transparency, and trustworthiness of the methods used in popular Performance Analysis tools.
-One auditor at a tech startup said, \inlinequote{I'm still not convinced of the validity, even, of some of those methods}{4} used in ``auditing tools for monitoring and validation.
-For example, the most popular Performance Analysis tool we found on Github was SHAP (SHapley Additive exPlanations), a game-theoretic method for measuring feature importance in a model \citep{lundberg_unified_2017} (see Table~\ref{tab:top-repos}).
-But as \citet{kumar_problems_2020} argue, Shapley values are prone to misuse and may be unsuitable for procedural justice, recourse, or normative evaluation.
-Interpretability and explainability methods promoted by popular tools vary widely in their goals \citep{lipton_mythos_2018} and may encourage false confidence in their users \citep{ghassemi_false_2021}, like many ``snake oil'' AI products \citep{kaltheuner_fake_2021, narayanan_how_2019, stark_physiognomic_2021}---yet explainability tools such as SHAP are often suggested in official regulatory guidance \citep{kaye_risky_2023}.
+For example, the most popular Performance Analysis tool we found on Github is SHAP (SHapley Additive exPlanations), a game-theoretic method for measuring feature importance in a model \citep{lundberg_unified_2017} (see Table~\ref{tab:top-repos}).
+But as \citet{kumar_problems_2020} argue, Shapley values are prone to misuse and may be unsuitable for normative evaluation.
+Interpretability and explainability methods promoted by popular tools vary widely in their goals \citep{lipton_mythos_2018} and, like many ``snake oil'' AI products \citep{kaltheuner_fake_2021, narayanan_ai_2024, stark_physiognomic_2021}, may encourage false confidence in their users \citep{ghassemi_false_2021}.
+Yet explainability tools such as SHAP are often suggested in official regulatory guidance \citep{kaye_risky_2023}.